-The coarse particulate monitoring network is composed of 6 PM{10} sampling sites and 1 TSP sampling sites.
-Samples are collected on a filter, which is weighed before and after sampling to determine the concentration.
+The coarse particulate monitoring network is composed of 5 PM{10} sampling sites.
+PM{10} samples, taken once every six days are collected on a filter that is weighed before and after sampling to determine the concentration.
+Fort Lee was temporarily shut down in November 2009.
 Figure 8 depicts the PM{10} particulate monitoring network in New Jersey.

-Figure 8 2006 PM10 Monitoring Network
+Figure 8 2009 PM10 Monitoring Network